p-rosit/cut/README.md

 # C Unit Testing (cut)

 A simple framework for unit testing in C. To write unit tests you only need to include `cut.h` wherever you want it.
 Optionally a bash script is also supplied, `run_cut.sh`, which runs all tests under a directory.
+Some flags can also be used with `run_cut.sh` such as continue on error, compiler arguments and so on.

 ## Writing a test